Ballot Initiative FAQ: Proposed Cap Increase for Annual Maintenance Fee

 Give me a good reason to vote for this?
-What’s it for?

 Legal Fund: Nobody wants to get sued, but unfortunately it seems a normal part of society today.
 This is especially true when you are a homes association.
 The NBHA has never had a specific reserve fund for legal expenses.
 An HOA should have funds available to protect the association in the event of a lawsuit.
 As the association is legally obligated to enforce the deed restrictions, we are at risk of a contentious response and legal issues with any violation notice sent.
 The NBHA would like to put funds into reserves for future legal needs to protect us all.